tinymce/beehive-flow/README.md

 ### advance a.b

 This signifies that branch `release/a.b` has been released and is ready to accept changes for the next patch release.
+This command is intended to be run manually.
+Usually, `advance-ci` should be used instead.

 Version changes: